hendersonreed/hendersonreed.github.io/src/pages/sudo/index.md

 The Society for Unrealized Digital Occurrences (SUDO) is a loose organization of programmers, artists, thinkers, and alternative computing enthusiasts working on a variety of topics, operating in Portland, Oregon.

-Currently, it's comprised of two regularly occurring events:

-- the [HCIANMDG](/pages/sudo/hcianmdg.html) is a discussion group about humans, computers, and how we interact with them.
+We run a monthly discussion group: the [HCIANMDG](/pages/sudo/hcianmdg.html) is a discussion group about humans, computers, and how we interact with them.
 This gets pretty deep into the philosophical weeds - more end-user programming and digital culture, less Fitt's law and UI frameworks.

+Past events:
-- the [CCN](/pages/sudo/ccn.html) is a regularly-occurring informal hackathon.
+- the [CCN](/pages/sudo/ccn.html) was a regularly-occurring informal hackathon, now currently on hiatus.
 Get together, program something new for 2 hours, and (optionally) demo to your peers at the end.

 ## SUDO calendar